-To perform its monitoring function, the MMU screens and monitors the conduct of Market Participants under the MMU's broad purview to monitor, investigate, evaluate and report on the PJM Markets.14 The MMU has direct, confidential access to the FERC.15 The MMU may also refer matters to the attention of state commissions.
-16
+To perform its monitoring function, the MMU screens and monitors the conduct of Market Participants under the MMU's broad purview to monitor, investigate, evaluate and report on the PJM Markets.
+16 The MMU has direct, confidential access to the FERC.17 The MMU may also refer matters to the attention of state commissions.
+18

-The MMU monitors market behavior for violations of FERC Market Rules.
-17 The MMU will investigate and refer "Market Violations," which refers to any of "a tariff violation, violation of a Commission-approved order, rule or regulation, market manipulation, or inappropriate dispatch that creates substantial concerns regarding unnecessary market inefficiencies..."18,19 The MMU also monitors PJM for compliance with the rules, in addition to market participants.20
+The MMU monitors market behavior for violations of FERC Market Rules.19 The MMU will investigate and refer "Market Violations," which refers to any of "a tariff violation, violation of a Commission-approved order, rule or regulation, market manipulation, or inappropriate dispatch that creates substantial concerns regarding unnecessary market inefficiencies..."20,21 The MMU also monitors PJM for compliance with the rules, in addition to market participants.22

 The MMU has no prosecutorial or enforcement authority.
-The MMU notifies the FERC when it identifies a significant market problem or market violation.21 If the problem or violation involves a market participant, the MMU discusses the matter with the participant(s) involved and analyzes relevant market data.
-If that investigation produces sufficient credible evidence of a violation, the MMU prepares a formal referral and thereafter undertakes additional investigation of the specific matter only at the direction of FERC staff.^{22,23} If the problem involves an existing or proposed law, rule or practice that exposes PJM markets to the risk that market power or market manipulation could compromise the integrity of the markets, the MMU explains the issue, as appropriate, to the FERC, state regulators, stakeholders or other authorities.
-The MMU may also participate as a party or provide information or testimony in regulatory or other proceedings.
+The MMU notifies the FERC when it identifies a significant market problem or market violation.23 If the problem or violation involves a market participant, the MMU discusses the matter with the participant(s) involved and analyzes relevant market data.
+If that investigation produces sufficient credible evidence of a violation, the MMU prepares a formal referral and thereafter undertakes additional investigation of the specific matter only at the direction of FERC staff.^{24,25} If the problem involves an existing or proposed law, rule or practice that exposes PJM markets to the risk that market power or market manipulation could compromise the integrity of the markets, the MMU explains the issue, as appropriate, to the FERC, state regulators, stakeholders or other authorities.